 College often brings significant change to the family dynamic.
 Communication between students and parents/guardians can be an essential component to navigating this intricate and exciting transition.
 Students will be faced with many choices as they explore and establish their own values, manage life within a new academic setting, establish new friendships, and integrate into a new living situation.
 Students are acclimating to a new level of freedom, responsibility, and accountability, while parents/guardians are witnessing their emerging adults leave the nest and embark on new journeys away from home, which requires patience and practice.
 Fortunately, our students and parents/guardians are now part of Loyola’s supportive environment, a place that is known for making these changes as seamless as possible.
+Student Support and Wellness Promotion has created important conversation topics for you and your new student with “Keys to Important and Meaningful Conversations.”

 Please refer to the Information and Partnerships page for the most up to date information about trends in alcohol and other drug use, behaviors, and characteristics of our newest generation (Gen Z) of college students.